Attack aircraft: World War I

 The attack aircraft as a role was defined by its use during World War I, in support of ground forces on battlefields.
 Battlefield support is generally divided into close air support and battlefield air interdiction, the first requiring strict and the latter only general cooperation with friendly surface forces.
 Such aircraft also attacked targets in rear areas.
 Such missions required flying where light anti-aircraft fire was expected and operating at low altitudes to precisely identify targets.
 Other roles, including those of light bombers, medium bombers, dive bombers, reconnaissance, fighters, fighter-bombers, could and did perform air strikes on battlefields.
 All these types could significantly damage ground targets from a low level flight, either by bombing, machine guns, or both.

 Attack aircraft came to diverge from bombers and fighters.
 While bombers could be used on a battlefield, their slower speeds made them extremely vulnerable to ground fire, as did the lighter construction of fighters.
-The survivability of attack aircraft was guaranteed by their speed/power, protection (i.e. armor panels) and strength of construction;
+The survivability of attack aircraft was improved by their speed/power, protection (i.e. armor panels) and strength of construction;

 Germany was the first country to produce dedicated ground-attack aircraft (designated CL-class and J-class).
 They were put into use in autumn 1917, during World War I. Most notable was the Junkers J.I, which pioneered the idea of an armored "bathtub", that was both fuselage structure and protection for engine and crew.
 The British experimented with the Sopwith TF series (termed "trench fighters"), although these did not see combat.

 The last battles of 1918 on the Western Front demonstrated that ground-attacking aircraft were a valuable component of all-arms tactics.
 Close support ground strafing (machine-gunning) and tactical bombing of infantry (especially when moving between trenches and along roads), machine gun posts, artillery, and supply formations was a part of the Allied armies' strength in holding German attacks and supporting Allied counter-attacks and offensives.
 Admittedly, the cost to the Allies was high, with the Royal Flying Corps sustaining a loss rate approaching 30% among ground-attack aircraft.